zuozhenggh/learning-library/data-management-library/goldengate/veridata-install-connections/ggv-create-groups-compare-pairs/ggv-create-groups-compare-pairs.md

 Similarly, you can create any number of compare pairs for other tables.

 ## **STEP 3:** Create Compare Pairs (on Pattern Mapping Tab)
+If you don’t want to add new compare pairs, you may directly jump to **Lab Create and Execute Job**.
 Use the **Pattern Mapping** tab to map numerous source and target objects at once by using:

 * An exact name match (for example TAB1=TAB1).
 * A SQL percent (%) wildcard (for example, %_Table)